AlexHelsing/Seeed-Sentinel-Security-System/README.md

 ## How is the system supposed to work?

-To handle communication between the UI and the SeedSentinel device, we will use MQTT.
+To handle communication between the client and the SeedSentinel device, we will use an MQTT broker.
-The SeedSentinel gadget is made up of Wio terminal and external sensors as PIR, buzzer, and LED.
-The Passive Infrared Sensor (PIR), which is the main component, activates the alarm via Wio once it detects an object that emits heat such as human body within a range of (2 – 5m).
+The SeedSentinel gadget is made up of Wio terminal and external sensors as PIR sensor and a buzzer.
+The Passive Infrared Sensor (PIR), which is the main component, activates the alarm via Wio once it detects an object that emits heat such as a human body.
-Once an object is detected by the PIR the Wio sends a signal to turn on the LED and the buzzer, which start making a loud buzzing noise to signal that the alarm is activated.
+Once an object is detected by the PIR the Wio sends a signal to turn on the buzzer, which start making a loud buzzing noise to signal that the alarm is activated.
-When an alarm is activated, the owner will be notified through an android notifiation.
-When entering a password, the database will be used to store user credentials for convenience.
+When the alarm is activated, the owner will be notified in the android app, and can choose to turn off the alarm either through the app or by entering a password using the joystick on the Wio terminal.
+Users can choose their own passwords, and they will be stored safely in a database.